 🔪How to make

-Add garlic next, and fry for a minute until fragrant.
+Step 2: Add garlic, frying for a minute until fragrant.

-Remove from heat, and stir in chopped basil along with maple syrup.
-Give everything a good stir, and your vegan tomato sauce is ready to be used.
+Step 4: Remove from heat, then stir in chopped basil and maple syrup.
+Season with more salt if needed, and your vegan tomato sauce is now ready to use.

 ✔Helpful tips